 With a super-efficient Snapdragon 865 platform and huge 5000mAh battery, the S20 Ultra should have exceptional longevity compared to the Galaxy S10+.
 But there isn't a single answer to "how's the battery life on the Galaxy S20 Ultra?" — because it heavily depends on whether you're using the display in 60Hz or 120Hz mode.

 As I made abundantly clear, I love the look of the 120Hz mode.
 But now I know why it isn't turned on by default: it wrecks the battery life on this phone.

 120Hz mode looks amazing, but absolutely destroys your battery life.
 It's a shame.

 With 120Hz turned on, I saw a 20-30% reduction in total battery life over the course of the day, and makes your battery life dramatically more dependent on how much your screen is on.
 With just 3 hours of "screen on" time in a day, 120Hz doesn't have an outsized effect on battery life and you can make it through a day fine.
 But if you step up to 4 or 5 hours ... you're not going to finish the day without charging.
 With 120Hz enabled, and 5+ hours of screen time while shooting our review video, I hit 10% battery in just 12 hours multiple days in a row.
 That's downright bad for a battery this large.

-Testing from Tom's Guide shows just how much the switch hurts battery life, with their browsing test (which keeps the screen on the entire time) taking a 3-hour, or 25%, hit when switching to 120Hz.
-And for what it's worth, in their testing the S20 Ultra, even at 60Hz, performed weaker than the S10+ with its 18% smaller 4100mAh battery.
+Further testing from Tom's Guide shows just how much the switch hurts battery life, with their browsing test (which keeps the screen on the entire time) taking a 3-hour, or 25%, hit when switching to 120Hz.
+And for what it's worth, in their testing the S20 Ultra, even at 60Hz, was weaker than the S10+ with its 18% smaller 4100mAh battery.